TitilayoMG/F-n-F-Bistro-Suppliers-Analysis/README.md

 ![](dt6.PNG)

 ## Data Analysis
 I began creating and defining DAX measures.
-Numbers of expressions and functions were made to arrive at the desired Key Performance Indicator (KPI).
+Numbers of expressions and functions were made to arrive at the desired Key Performance Indicators (KPIs).
 Translated business requirements into report specifications and optimized the report performance by considering the best practices.
 * DAX
 ![](dt7.PNG)